felangel/bloc/docs/flutterfirebaselogintutorial.md

 }
 ```

-We created separate private helper functions to convert each `AuthenticationEvent` into the propert `AuthenticationState` in order to keep `mapEventToState` clean and easy to read.
+We created separate private helper functions to convert each `AuthenticationEvent` into the proper `AuthenticationState` in order to keep `mapEventToState` clean and easy to read.

 ?> **Note:** We are using `yield*` (yield-each) in `mapEventToState` to separate the event handlers into their own functions. `yield*` inserts all the elements of the subsequence into the sequence currently being constructed, as if we had an individual yield for each element.